constant-null/eloquent-changed-by-user/README.md

         });
     }
 ```
-How you can see in example, by default column name for user id is `changed_by`, but it can be easily changed by specifying constant CHANGED_BY in your class body.
+How you can see in example the default column name for user id is `changed_by`, but it can be easily changed by specifying constant CHANGED_BY in your class body.

 For example i want this column name to be 'last_user_id':